trust-net/dag-documentation/README.md

 * above means, network will ensure that any 51% attack will fail — because network will have “non-alterable” transaction history that can be used to challenge and refute the attack on application nodes
 * additionally, if sharding layer maintains application specific transaction history — then that history can be used to recover from the 51% attack, by simply replaying the application's transaction history from any good node

-> A detailed analysis of DAG protocol's properties and assumptions is described at [DAG Properties Analysis](./DAG-Properties-Analysis.md).
+> A detailed analysis of DAG protocol's properties and assumptions is described at [DAG Properties Analysis](./DAG-Properties-Analysis.md#Properties).

+# Rules of Engagement

 ## Resource Ownership Rules
 * A resource is a named asset with specific owner and value, within the scope of a logical application on Trust-Net